-As of December 31, 2011, we had cash and cash equivalents of \$34.0 million and positive working capital of \$59.2 million.
-During the year ended December 31, 2011, consolidated operating activities of our business resulted in net cash flow from operations of \$30.4 million compared to \$44.8 million for the year ended December 31, 2010.
+As of December 31, 2012, we had cash and cash equivalents of \$19.8 million and working capital of \$89.5 million.
+During the year ended December 31, 2012, consolidated operating activities of our business resulted in net cash flow from operations of \$30.0 million compared to \$30.4 million for the year ended December 31, 2011.
 Cash flow from operations is primarily influenced by demand for our services, operating margins and the type of services we provide our customers.
-We used net cash in investing activities of \$41.0 million, including \$42.3 million used for capital expenditures, offset by approximately \$1.3 million of proceeds from the sale of property and equipment.
-We used net cash in financing activities of \$18.0 million, including \$30.0 million to pay off our term loan, which was partially offset by net revolving borrowings of \$10.0 million and \$2.6 million from the exercise of stock options and the related tax benefits.
+We used net cash in investing activities of \$36.0 million, including \$37.2 million used for capital expenditures, offset by approximately \$1.2 million of proceeds from the sale of property and equipment.
+We used net cash in financing activities of \$8.1 million, including \$10.0 million to pay down our revolving debt, which was partially offset by \$1.8 million from the exercise of stock options and the related tax benefits.

 The changes in various working capital accounts (such as: accounts receivable, including retention; costs and estimated earnings in excess of billings on uncompleted contracts; accounts payable; and billings in excess of costs and estimated earnings on uncompleted contracts) are due to normal timing fluctuations in our operating activities.
-In particular, the gross amount of accounts receivable, costs and estimated earnings in excess of billings on uncompleted contracts, accounts payable and billings in excess of costs and estimated earnings on uncompleted contracts used cash of \$19.6 million in 2011, compared to providing cash of \$13.0 million in 2010, largely due to the increase in large transmission projects and distribution storm work in the last few months of 2011 compared to the prior period.
-We typically experience higher working capital needs in the early stages of projects, when cash is being used on personnel, equipment, supplies and other project costs prior to cash flow being received from the customer.
+In particular, the gross amount of accounts receivable, costs and estimated earnings in excess of billings on uncompleted contracts, accounts payable and billings in excess of costs and estimated earnings on uncompleted contracts used cash of \$39.7 million in 2012, compared to using cash of \$19.6 million in 2011, largely due to the increase in large transmission projects and storm work in the last few months of 2012 compared to the prior period.
+We typically experience higher working capital needs in the early stages of projects, when cash is being used for personnel, equipment, supplies and other project costs prior to cash flow being received from the customer.
 As the project progresses, the working capital needs typically stabilize or decrease as cash flow from customers begins to meet or exceed cash outlaid for operating expenses.
+However, in 2012, accounts receivable used \$40.3 million in cash, compared to \$19.7 million in 2011 as our revenues increased in 2012 and retainages in accounts receivable related to large projects also increased.

-We anticipate that our cash and cash equivalents on hand, our \$147.8 million borrowing availability under our credit facility, and our future cash flow from operations will provide sufficient cash to enable us to meet our future operating needs, debt service requirements, and planned capital expenditures.
-We expect that our capital spending in 2012 will be slightly less than our 2011 capital spending.
-Although we believe that we have adequate cash and availability under our credit facility to meet our liquidity needs, our involvement in any large-scale initiatives to rebuild the United States electric power grid may require additional working capital, depending upon the size and duration of the project and the financial terms of the underlying agreement.
+We anticipate that our cash and cash equivalents on hand, our \$155.3 million borrowing availability under our credit facility, and our future cash flow from operations will provide sufficient cash to enable us to meet our future operating needs, debt service requirements, and planned capital expenditures.
+We expect that our capital spending in 2013 will be slightly less than our 2012 capital spending.
+Although we believe that we have adequate cash and availability under our credit facility to meet our liquidity needs, our involvement in any large-scale initiatives to rebuild the power grid or acquire other companies may require additional capital, depending upon the size of the project or the acquisition and the financial terms of the underlying agreement.